 If you are interested in becoming a veterinarian you should be aware that it can be a long and difficult—but rewarding—path.
 The long path requires dedication and patience, as well as excellent grades and test scores.
 It also requires a desire to learn and the compassion to help animals as well as their owners.
-If you choose to pursue a veterinary career you should get real world experience in the field and have meaningful and informative conversations with veterinarians.
-The steps to becoming a veterinarian and earning a Doctor of Veterinary Medicine (DVM) degree, that requires some undergraduate study and then veterinary school, are detailed below.
+If you choose to pursue a veterinary career you should get real-world experience in the field and have meaningful and informative conversations with veterinarians.
+We have detailed the steps to become a veterinarian and earn a Doctor of Veterinary Medicine (DVM) degree—including undergraduate study and veterinary school.
 Consider everything well.
 It is a big decision to start down the veterinary path.
-Having a good sense of how to become a veterinarian can aid in determining if this is the right career for you.
+Having a good sense of how to become a vet can aid in determining if this is the right career for you.
 If you think you want to be a veterinarian, ask yourself some questions:

 - Do you love animals—and science?

 - Are you fascinated by animal anatomy and the biological sciences?